inkarkat/vim-VcsMessageRecall/README.md

   g:VcsMessageRecall\_{git,hg,svn}\_AdjacentMessageStores configuration.
 - ENH: Consider message stores from Git submodules (contained, adjacent) and the superproject for :MessageStore completion if such exist.
+- ENH: Allow overriding of the message store directory via g:VcsMessageRecall\_StoreDirspec; e.g. to share the superproject's message store with submodules.

 ##### 1.05    23-Feb-2020
 - ENH: Message stores from working copies that are located next to the current